mhmd-azeez/c-ffi/README.md

  - https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowtextw

 ## Contributions
 You don't see your favorite programming language here?
 PRs are welcome!
-Use this as a challenge to learn more about C FFI in your favorite programming language.
+Use this as a challenge to learn more about C FFI.